I don’t believe in gurus. But if I did, my guru would be Stephen Cope.

 BOB: Right.
 It’s read much more than the Gita, though.
 The Yoga Sutras get at least 95 percent of the attention when people think of ancient yoga texts.
 In many ways, the Bhagavad Gita is a much more comprehensive document about yoga.

 STEPHEN: The Gitas were meant to be an integrative scripture.
 The core of Raja yoga is in there, but also karma (action) and Jnana (understanding).
 I’ve been reading the Gita since I got into Yoga, and I’ve been teaching it.
 I honestly think that I had to understand the Yoga Sutras first because a lot of the Gita is built on Raja yoga.
 You really have to understand the meditative point of view in order to understand what Karma yoga is built on.

 So it worked out for me to start with the Yoga Sutras but now, honestly, when you ask what lights me up, I’ll say the Gita.
 How that is connecting for me right now is with my work at the Institute for Extraordinary Living.
 Because I am 62, I would have assumed that I would retire around now and be going off a little bit into a life of leisure.

 BOB: Tell me about the work you’re doing here at Kripalu.

-STEPHEN: Now I am so lit up by the possibility of Yoga changing the world.
-I am actually at a position to do something about it.
+STEPHEN: Now I am so lit up by the possibility of yoga changing the world.
+I am actually in a position to do something about it.
 I really feel strongly Gandhi’s admonition to take yourself to zero, with your own obsessive concerns, with your own comfort, and so forth.